SemihOzden/react-quiz/README.md

 # Project Description
- This website is created by Semih Özden for test purpose.
+ This project is created by Semih Özden for personal training purposes.

 # Dependencies to Run the App
 You should have following dependencies to run the program successfully.